apache/bookkeeper/site/docs/getting-started/concepts.md

 There are currently two APIs that can be used for interacting with BookKeeper:

-* The [ledger API](../../api/ledger-api) is a lower-level API that enables you to interact with {% pop ledgers %} directly
+* The [ledger API](../../api/ledger-api) is a lower-level API that enables you to interact with {% pop ledgers %} directly.
-* The [DistributedLog API](../../api/distributedlog-api) is a higher-level API that enables you to use BookKeeper without directly interacting with ledgers
+* The [DistributedLog API](../../api/distributedlog-api) is a higher-level API that enables you to use BookKeeper without directly interacting with ledgers.

 In general, you should choose the API based on how much granular control you need over ledger semantics.
 The two APIs can also both be used within a single application.